Norm Maracle: Atlanta

 With the 1999–2000 season in the NHL being the first for the Thrashers, there was some instability in the lineup.
 Maracle still managed to start in more games for the Thrashers than any of Atlanta's other four goalies (Damian Rhodes, Scott Fankhouser, Scott Langkow and Rick Tabaracci).
 However, Maracle finished the season with a 4–19–2 record and a save percentage of .890.
 Maracle's save percentage put him in 43rd place out of 83 eligible goaltenders (goalies who played at least 20 games in the NHL season).
 The team did not make the playoffs in the 1999–2000 season.

 When Maracle reported for the 2000–01 training camp, his conditioning had become so poor that he was reassigned to the Orlando Solar Bears of the International Hockey League, Atlanta's minor league affiliate.
-Maracle posted an impressive 33–13–3 record at the minor level, his eight shutouts with Orlando are a team record.
+Maracle posted an impressive 33–13–3 record at the minor level, his eight shutouts with Orlando were a team record prior to the team folding.
 He also helped backstop the Solar Bears to their first and only Turner Cup victory in the league's final year of operation.
 His strong minor league performance earned him 13 appearances for the Thrashers during that season.
 Though his record for the Thrashers was 2–8–3, his save percentage slightly improved.

 Maracle appeared in a single NHL game for the 2001–02 season, a 3–0 loss to the Washington Capitals on November 10, 2001; which was his last NHL game.
 Maracle spent the rest of the season with the Thrashers' new minor league affiliate, the Chicago Wolves of the AHL, as the starting goaltender with Pasi Nurminen backing him up.

 For the 2002–03 Season, Maracle remained in the minors while Nurminen ascended the depth charts to become Atlanta's starting goaltender, with Milan Hnilicka, Byron Dafoe and Frédéric Cassivi supporting him.
 Having run out of options to leave the minors in the North American system, Maracle signed with Magnitogorsk Metallurg of the RSL on June 8, 2003.